The Civility Project

 Our vision for the community is:

-All Town employees, elected officials, volunteers, contractors, and business partners are treated respectfully, fairly and with honesty and dignity when undertaking work with and on behalf of the Town.
+- All Town of Canmore employees, elected officials, volunteers, contractors, and business partners are treated respectfully, fairly and with honesty and dignity when undertaking work with and on behalf of the Town.

-Let’s be part of a community where we can be honest and constructive, deal with issues (instead of criticizing people), and engage in respectful behavior.
+Let’s be part of a community where we can engage in a civil dialogue, be honest and constructive, deal with issues (instead of criticizing people), and engage in respectful behavior.
 We are all seeking the greater good for our community.
-Let’s Take the Highline!

 As outlined in the Respectful Workplace Policy, any conduct that contravenes these principles will not be tolerated and appropriate action will be taken to address and disrespectful behaviour.